Leasing

 Tenancy Availability

-All tenancies are expected to be available for occupancy from March 2025, with possible early access for tenant fit-out works (to be determined), subject to progress against construction programming.
+All tenancies are expected to be available for occupancy from mid 2025, with possible early access for tenant fit-out works (to be determined), subject to progress against construction programming.
+All configurations can vary depending on tenancy requirements.

 Multiple